s-pangburn/verbal-summator/README.md

 ## Setup

+**Make sure you are running Python 2.7**

 After cloning the repository, navigate to the directory in your terminal and run `pip install -r requirements.txt`

-If terminal commands are not comfortable for you, [install PyGame yourself from this page](https://www.pygame.org/download.shtml). **Make sure you are running Python 2.7**

-The program can be run by navigating to the parent directory of the `verbal-summator` folder and running `python verbal-summator`.
+Once that's finished, navigate to the parent directory of the `verbal-summator` folder and run `python verbal-summator`.

 ### IMPORTANT FILES